VinodhThiagarajan1309/dice/README.md

 ## Dice App
-A App that introduces the Stateful Widgets
+An App that introduces the Stateful Widgets

 ### New Widgets used
 - Center
 - Expanded
 - FlatButton
+- Stateful

 ### Key Facts Learned